toraritte/nix-tome/draft.md

 > Admonishment (NOTE): See appendix (number and link here) for a comparison of other approaches to deployment.
 > TODO: Roll section 1.2 and 7.6 into one.
 How outdated is it?
 Maybe making it an appendix would be better.

+## 1.3 The Nix approach

+The main purpose of Nix is to support safe and efficient deployment.
 The Nix approach is to store software components in isolation from each other in a central component store, under path names that contain cryptographic hashes of all inputs involved in building the component, such as `/nix/store/rwmfbhb2znwp...-firefox-1.0.4`.
+It guarantees that:

   + The cryptographic hashing scheme used by the Nix component store prevents undeclared dependencies, giving us **complete deployment**.
 Furthermore it provides support for side-by-side existence of component versions and variants.